fptu-team-404-not-found/co-tam-backend/README.md

 - RESTful API
 - Google Oauth2 for Authentication Login with Google
 - Firebase for push notification
-- Azure App Service for Continous Deployment
+- Azure App Service for Continuous Deployment
 - JSON Web Tokens for authentication
 - Material Design for design UI